Pabau GO app

 Email and SMS campaigns

-Here’s a pattern most osteopaths know too well: patient comes in with back pain, feels better after three sessions, disappears.
+The pattern is familiar.
+A patient arrives with back pain, feels better after three sessions, and never rebooks.

-Pabau helps break that cycle.
-You can sell structured treatment packages and memberships directly at checkout, and set up automated Email & SMS campaigns that re-engage patients who’ve gone quiet with wellness tips, seasonal reminders, or a gentle nudge to rebook.
+Pabau breaks that cycle.
+You can sell structured treatment packages and memberships at checkout.
+Automated email and SMS campaigns then re-engage quiet patients with seasonal reminders and a nudge to rebook.

 Pro Tip